MetaFFI/metaffi-root/add-new-language-support.md

 ## High-level Components

-The following does **not** have to be implemented in C/C++, but the interfaces should be exported and accessible as C-compliant entrypoint.
+The following does **not** have to be implemented in C/C++, but the interfaces should be exported and accessible as C-compliant entrypoints.

-(Future plans: interface will be access via MetaFFI, removing the requirement of C-compliant entrypoint)
+(Future plans: interface will be accessed via MetaFFI, removing the requirement of C-compliant entrypoints)

 [ ] Implement runtime plugin [sdk/runtime/runtime_plugin_interface.h](sdk\runtime\runtime_plugin_interface.h)
 [ ] Implement IDL compiler plugin [sdk/idl_compiler/idl_plugin_interface.h](sdk/idl_compiler/idl_plugin_interface.h)